 Поднимается вопрос об отчислении: The question of expulsion is raised.
 If the student is unable to pass a final exam, he/she may be expelled from the program.
 It is also worth mentioning that some students in some institutions attempt to bypass this possibility altogether by a process known as “подкуп” which means “purchase,” though usually through less than moral means.
 While some students report that buying grades is still rampant at their universities (one student we spoke to stated that an “A” can be bought for around 5000RUR or about 200USD, though pricing varies based on the difficulty of the course of the grade you want – a “C” can be bought for less), others, such as Olga, report that practice seems to have disappeared at their institutions.

 Увидели на ее коленках шпаргалку: They saw her crib sheet on her lap.
 Of course, actually using the cribs during the exam is considered cheating.
-However, punishment for the offence usually only amounts to retaking the exam.
+However, punishment for the offense usually only amounts to retaking the exam.

-Reflexive Verbs (Part 1)
+Grammar Focus: Reflexive Verbs (Part 1)

 English most often forms reflexive sentences by using a reflexive pronoun to indicate the direct object.
 For example: “The child threw itself to the ground.”
 However, some verbs are automatically understood to be reflexive in the event that no other direct object is stated.
 For example, in the sentence “he shaves everyday,” it is understood that he shaves himself everyday.

 Russian always indicates reflexive verbs with the suffixes described above.
 Also, if compared to English, Russian uses the reflexive much more often and for a wider variety of purposes.
 Reflexive verbs in Russian can be used in six different grammatical functions.
+Three are covered below.
+Three more will be covered in our next blog edition.

 Passive reflexive verbs